 For those taking the exam off campus, I just sent the exam information out to your proctors.

 If you are taking the exam on campus, you don't need to check anything regarding this.
-You can take the exam Tuesday or Wednesday (9/26-27/2017) in the Open Lab, as previously announced.
+You can take the exam in the Open Lab Mon/Tue/Wed, 2/24-26/2020, as previously announced.

 If you are taking it off campus, please check with your proctor to ensure they received my email as soon as possible.
-Please arrange a time to complete the exam with them Tuesday or Wednesday (9/26-27/2017), hopefully you've already done this.
-You can take the exam anytime between 8AM Tuesday and 10PM Wednesday (it should be submitted by 11PM).
+Please arrange a time to complete the exam with them Mon/Tue/Wed, 2/4-26/2020, hopefully you've already done this.
+You can take the exam anytime between 8AM Monday and 10PM Wednesday (it should be submitted by 11PM Wednesday).
 If your proctor did not receive the exam information, please let me know ASAP so I can resend the email.
 Include their email address in case you sent it wrong the first time.
 Please have them check their junk mail if they don't see it.
 I sent these emails BCC so that sometimes goes to junk mail boxes.

 You will all have 50 continuous minutes to work on it (i.e. any breaks are included as part of the exam time).
 It must be submitted on our course webpage, just like the HW assignments.
 Exams are closed book, closed notes, etc. You can only use "Help" within Excel if you need to.

-On Tuesday/Wednesday 9/26-27/2017, our first exam will be given.
+On Mon/Tue/Wed (2/24-26/2020) our first exam will be given.
 I will email exam instructions to your proctor, for those that are using that option for taking exams.
-For you, the exam can be taken anytime between 8AM Tuesday and 10PM Wednesday (needs to be finished and submitted by 11PM).
+For you, the exam can be taken anytime between 8AM Monday and 10PM Wednesday (needs to be finished and submitted by 11PM Wednesday).
 I'll let you all know in another Announcement after I've sent the email to the proctors, as it's very important to ensure they received it.
-This will most likely occur Monday evening or early Tuesday morning.
+This will most likely occur Sunday evening or early Monday morning.

-For those taking the exam in the Open Lab (Armstrong Hall 219), the instructor when you go will have the instructions for you.
-Please see the Open Lab schedule linked on this page under "Help" for times when you can take it.
+For those taking the exam in the Open Lab, the instructor when you go will have the instructions for you.
 Please be sure to bring a photo ID with you to the exam - either your WVU ID or driver's license.
-It's not necessary to let me know what time you plan to go there.

 For everyone, you will get 50 minutes to work on the exam.
 Note this time period includes any break you may take.
 Think of it as being in a normal classroom where there is no extra time given beyond the end of class.
 Every semester there are cases where someone takes too long on an exam (someone using an off campus proctor).
 Please be aware this is very easy to detect and you will be penalized points (best case) and possibly lose all credit for the exam (worst case for a first offense).